 JERRY RAY is divorced from GJERDIS STREET, who presently resides on Wisconsin Avenue in Lake Forest, Illinois.
 During the period that he and STREET were married, she bore a child which had been conceived by her previous husband.
 She and JERRY RAY separated during August 1967 and were divorced during January 1968.
-He previously lived common-law with CAROL SARTAIN by whom he had a child the parents, Mr. and Mrs. WILLARD SARTAIN, Route 2, Whitesburg, Tennessee.
+He previously lived common-law with CAROL SARTAIN by whom he had a child with CAROL SARTAIN by whom he had a child with CAROL's parents, Mr. and Mrs. WILLARD SARTAIN, Route 2, Whitesburg, Tennessee.
 He periodically sends money to the SARTAINs to assist in the support of